plotEnrichment

 Background

 It’s often useful to know what percentage of alignments or fragments overlap one or more groups of regions.
 For example, “fragment of reads in peaks” or FRiP scores are a common QC metric for ChIPseq data that asks such a question.
-Another example would be seeing what fraction of RNAseq reads are in exons, or genes, since both of these should be high. plotEnrichment allows efficiently answering these sorts of questions.
+Another example would be seeing what fraction of RNAseq reads are in exons, or genes, since both of these should be high. plotEnrichment

 Usage example

-plotEnrichment needs one or more sorted and indexed BAM files and one or more BED and/or GTF files.
+needs one or more sorted and indexed BAM files and one or more BED and/or GTF files.
 For GTF files, feature labels are given according to the 3rd column (‘feature’).
-For BED files, labels are given by the file name, though this can be overriden with the --regionLabels option.
+For BED files, labels are given by the file name, though this can be overriden with the --regionLabels

 $ plotEnrichment -b Input.bam H3K4Me1.bam H3K4Me3.bam \